ordinators/ordinator/DEVELOPMENT_ROADMAP.md

 **Testable:** ✅

 **Tasks:**
+- [x] Remove all JavaScript-based PAT input and copy buttons from the generated README.
+Replace with plain text instructions for using a Personal Access Token (PAT) with private repositories, ensuring compatibility with GitHub's Markdown rendering.
+- [x] Implement true interactive README customization:
+    - [x] Prompt the user for project name, description, and key sections to include.
+    - [x] Allow users to select which profiles to include.
+    - [x] Preview the README before saving.
+    - [x] Optionally allow editing in $EDITOR before final save.
+- [x] Replace the placeholder in `interactive_customization` with real interactive logic.
 - [ ] Add Homebrew packages section to README generator
 - [ ] Create profile-specific collapsible HTML sections with package links to formulae.brew.sh
 - [ ] Read `homebrew_packages` from each profile in config